Flinch8/MLchipotleStock/README.md

 Many internet sources were used and will be used.
 The list of URL's below will be continually updated as sources for the project.

 [This](https://enlight.nyc/stock-market-prediction) site was the main source of learning for this project.
-Shoutout to Samay Shamdasani for putting together this awesome tutorial
+Shoutout to Samay Shamdasani for putting together this awesome tutorial!